 What could be more worthy of executive attention?

 2. Align Goals

-People can make better decisions about how to do their work, what to prioritizes, and how to solve problems if they understand the overall goals of the organization.
+People can make better decisions about how to do their work, what to prioritize, and how to solve problems if they understand the organization's overall goals.
 We don’t just mean the annual financial goals.
 We’re talking about the bigger picture of why the organization exists.
 What are the most critical priorities in the next three years?

-The big shift comes when individual goals and the key objectives of the organization are aligned, and when people know how the work they do fits into the bigger picture.
-Successful organizations cascade goals from the top of the organization down to each person with a clear link at every level.
+The significant shift comes when individual goals and the organization's key objectives are aligned and when people know how the work they do fits into the bigger picture.
+Successful organizations cascade goals from the top down to each person with a clear link at every level.

 3. Train Leaders in the Art of Respect for People

 Most people become managers because they are good at getting stuff done.
 That’s important, but a workplace is not just the sum of what it produces.
 It is a place where people will spend about a third of their time every day.
 So it is a big responsibility to be in charge of that environment.